aspose-pdf/Aspose.PDF-API-References-Tutorials/english/net/programming-with-document/setexpirydate/_index.md

 ---
 Aspose.PDF for .NET is a powerful library that provides various features for working with PDF files.
 One such feature is the ability to set an expiry date for a PDF document.
 In this tutorial, we will walk you through the process of setting an expiry date for a PDF document using Aspose.PDF for .NET.

-## Outline
-1. What is Aspose.PDF for .NET?
-2. Set Expiry Date Feature of Aspose.PDF for .NET
-3. Setting Up the Environment
-4. Creating a New PDF Document
-5. Adding a Page to the PDF Document
-6. Adding Text to the PDF Document
-7. Creating a JavaScript Object to Set PDF Expiry Date
-8. Setting JavaScript as PDF Open Action
-9. Saving the PDF Document
-10. Example Source Code for Set Expiry Date using Aspose.PDF for .NET
-11. Conclusion
-12. FAQs

 ## Step 1: Set the path to the document directory

 Before we start, we need to set the path to the directory where our PDF document is located.
 We will store this path in a variable called "dataDir".